ArtemLiashenko/GLAF/README.md

 * Google API key ([How to get](https://developers.google.com/maps/documentation/geocoding/get-api-key))

 ## How to set it up: ##
-Rut with terminal: *$ go get bitbucket.org/Zilibuka/glaf*
+* Run with terminal: *$ go get bitbucket.org/Zilibuka/glaf*
+* Import "glaf" in your program

 ## Example: ##